nvdla/doc/doc/hw/v1/ias/unit_description.rst

     :math:`\text{ceiling}\left( \frac{Kernel\_ Height}{Stride\_ H} \right)`
     > 4, :math:`total\_ buf\_ entry`\ =16*4*1=64;

-Since pooling operation is a down sampling method, there are a significant amount of information are discarded, pooling in a large kernels are too destructive.
+Since the pooling operation is a down sampling method, there is a significant amount of information are discarded.
+Pooling in a large kernel is too destructive.
 In current analyzed networks, there are three most common cases, one is pooling size 3x3, with stride 2x2.
 The other is pooling size 2x2, with stride 2x2, and the last